July 31 to August 25, 2017

 Animazing is an animation art camp for up to ten (10) LGBTQ Teens and Youth, provided FREE of charge to selected applicants.
 Animazing is a paid program experience – those selected will each receive $500 for their participation, and assistance with public transportation costs!

-You must be between 13 and 23 years old, and identify as an LGBTQ individual.
+Animazing is for individuals 13 and 23 years old, who identify as an LGBTQ individual.

-Learn about different styles of animation, and complete your own 1-2 minute long animated movie from start to finish, including screening for an audience!
+Animazing focuses on beginner skills development in animation.
+Participants completed their own 1-2 minute long animated movie from start to finish, and screened it for an audience!

-The camp will be led by two LGBTQ artist mentors – Lee D’Angelo as our Animation Mentor, and Julie Hamara as our LGTBQ Mentor.
+The camp will be led by two LGBTQ artist mentors – Lee D’Angelo as our Animation Mentor, and Julie Hamara as our Trans Youth Mentor.
 Bios of the mentors are AVAILABLE HERE.

 What is the Toronto Animated Image Society?